rseng/starter-pack/portal.md

 easily be populated by an institution.
 Now, this portal is available to you to start growing your community.

+## Why a portal?

+The portal, in and of itself, isn't going to build community.
+However, by writing content there for your users, creating guides for best practices, and steps to get support, the portal helps to establish your group.

 ## Setup

 The details of setup can be found in [the README](https://github.com/USRSE/community-template)